erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Stop a Server

-This will stop a server.
-The machine will be forcefully powered off, billing will cease, and the public IP, if one is allocated, will be deallocated.
+Stops a server.
+The machine will be forcefully powered off, billing will stop, and the public IP address, if one is allocated, will be deallocated.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | serverId | **yes** | string | The ID of the server. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `stop` method directly.
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `stop` method directly.

 ```
 s.dataCenter=dc.read(datacenterId)